top of page

 By following these steps, you can successfully file your belated return, ensuring compliance with tax regulations

-Guidelines for Filing Missed Returns for Previous Financial Years
+Guidelines for Filing Missed Return for Previous Financial Year under Section 139(4)

 If you failed to file your income tax return within the initial deadline, there is still an opportunity to rectify the situation.
 You can file a belated return until the 31st of December of the relevant assessment year.
 However, if this deadline is also missed due to valid reasons, you may seek to file a condonation of delay request, requesting the income tax authorities to condone the delay.